risc0/zirgen/zirgen/Dialect/BigInt/Precompiles.md

         self.copy_file(&src_path, &add128_path, "add128.blob");
 ```

-We may now bootstrap the risc0 repository, including the new blob file, like this:
+We may now bootstrap the risc0 repository, including the new blob file, like this (you may need to adjust the path):

 ```